volotea-virtual/airports-db/README.md

 ## How to use it?

-> Haugesund International Airport, Karmøy [ENHD](https://github.com/volotea-virtual/airports-db/blob/main/icao/ENHD.json)
+> Marco Polo International Airport, Venice [LIPZ](https://github.com/volotea-virtual/airports-db/blob/main/icao/LIPZ.json)

 The main idea of this repository is to get the `JSON` data about the airport by using its ICAO code.